-If you have questions about why the program includes some foods commonly thought to be dangerous and excludes other foods commonly thought to be healthy, check out my book The Paleo Cure.
-I explain the "what and why" in great detail, and all of your questions will be answered.
+If you have questions about why the program includes some foods commonly thought to be dangerous and excludes other foods commonly thought to be healthy, you may want to read the book The Paleo Cure.
+In it, you'll learn the "what and why" in great detail, and all of your questions will be answered.

-This handout, however, is much more about how than what or why.
+This handout, however, is much more about "how" than what or why.
 And if you're like most people, that's what you're most concerned about.